satra/OpenEvaluationArticle/OpenEvaluationArticle.rst

 relates to their contributions to scientific publishing, as collective authors and reviewers.
 Likewise, it would be possible to aggregate these metrics to assess the impact or importance of different areas of research.
-When metrics, collaborators, coauthors, institutions, etc. as it relates to their contributions to scientific publishing, as collective authors and reviewers.
+When , collaborators, coauthors, institutions, etc. as it relates to their contributions to scientific publishing, as collective authors and reviewers.

 .. figure:: images/image02.png
    :align: center